Fantom-Factory/afColdFeet/readme.md

 ## Overview

-*Cold Feet is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 `Cold Feet` is an asset caching strategy for your [Bed App](http://www.fantomfactory.org/pods/afBedSheet).

 - Tired of telling clients to clear their browser cache to pick up the latest CSS and Javascript changes?